nordeim/Account-Bookkeeping/create_database_schema (reference).md

     changed_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );

-COMMENT ON TABLE audit.data_change_history IS 'Tracks detailed changes to important data fields';
+COMMENT ON TABLE audit.data_change_history IS 'Tracks detailed changes to important data';
 COMMENT ON COLUMN audit.data_change_history.table_name IS 'Name of the table that was changed';
 COMMENT ON COLUMN audit.data_change_history.record_id IS 'Primary key of the changed record';
 COMMENT ON COLUMN audit.data_change_history.field_name IS 'Name of the field that was changed';